 Beat the Snow: Last-Minute Fall Hiking in Michigan

-The weather changes are becoming more and more prevalent, which means that soon “The Mitten” will be covered with a white blanket of crystalized snow.
 However, all is not lost because there is time before that happens to get out and enjoy the last few weeks of hiking without breaking out your mittens, boots, and snow pants.
 Whether you’re an amateur hiker or professional backpacker, there are trails across the state to keep you occupied before the first blizzard comes rumbling in.
-The beaches may not be warm enough for swimming, and you may need a hot chocolate after returning to your car, but late autumn is the perfect time to find yourself on normally crowded routes in complete solitude.
-Here are our top picks for last-minute fall hiking in Michigan…

 Hike Sugarloaf Mountain

-Offering stunning views of Lake Superior, Marquette, and the vast Upper Peninsula wilderness, Sugarloaf Mountain is a short-but-steep hike with tremendous rewards.
+Offering stunning views of Lake Superior, Marquette, and the vast Upper Peninsula wilderness, Sugarloaf Mountain is a short, but steep hike with tremendous rewards.

 Just outside of Marquette lies a trailhead with easy parking and clear signs to the top of one of the most famous mountains in Michigan.
 Although the hike is less than a mile, some come unprepared for the steepness to make it to the summit.
 However, with a couple breaks and patience, the view at the top is better than any picture could portray.

-Hikers are welcome and the reward is a 360 degree, unobstructed view of the surrounding region: islands dot Lake Superior off the coast of Presque Isle Park and many of the Marquette streets are hidden by thick tree coverage.
-Other than a small factory sticking out from above the treeline, you can look around and you may just feel like the only person on the planet – a peacefulness like that is hard to find in today’s world.
+Hikers are welcome and the reward is a 360-degree, unobstructed view of the surrounding region: Islands dot Lake Superior off the coast of Presque Isle Park, and many of the Marquette streets are hidden by thick tree coverage.
+Other than a small factory sticking out from above the tree line, you can look around and you may just feel like the only person on the planet – a peacefulness like that is hard to find in today’s world.

 Hike Pyramid Point